eio/vagrant-docker-flask-tensorflow/README.md

 ^ this will take awhile the first time

-# Automatically sync files between host and VM

-	vagrant rsync-auto

-^ this command watches all files in the host machine's top-level project directory if a change is made, an automatic rsync will update files in the VM's `/vagrant/` directory

-`vagrant rsync` can be used for a one-off file sync

 # Verify things are working

 Test POSTs:

-	scripts/curl_post_zero.sh

-	scripts/curl_post_three.sh
+	./scripts/curl_post_zero.sh

+	./scripts/curl_post_three.sh

 Test GET index in browser:

 	http://192.168.188.110:8081

-List running Docker containers:
+List running Docker containers from the VM:

 	vagrant ssh
 	docker ps

-Maybe get shell on a container:
+Maybe get shell on a container through the VM:

 	vagrant ssh
 	scripts/shelldock.sh $CONTAINER_ID

+# Automatically sync files between host and VM

+	vagrant rsync-auto

+^ this command watches all files in the host machine's top-level project directory (as specified by the `config.vm.synced_folder` line in the `Vagrantfile`)

+if a change is made, an automatic rsync will update files in the VM's `/vagrant/` directory, thus ensuring that both directories (the host machine's and the VM's) contain the same content.

+`vagrant rsync` can be used for a one-off file sync

 # Resources